kumar-abhishek/fsdl-talk-to-transformer/README.md

 credits: Heavily influenced from [this repo](https://github.com/ayushkumarshah/Guitar-Chords-recognition)
 # Talk-To-Transformer
-An application that predicts the chords when melspectrograms of guitar sound is fed into a CNN.
+An application that talks back to you when you seed it with some words.
+Under the hood, a transformer model is used for text generation.

 ## Setting up the project